carolwu65/bio.taiwan/_news/2017-01-26-Biomedical industry innovation center launched in Hsinchu.1.md

 layout: page
 ---

-Vice President Chen Chien-jen (second left) is brought up to speed Jan.
+Vice President Chen Chien-jen (sixth left) is brought up to speed Jan.
 25 on the latest developments in the local biomedical industry at the newly launched Center of Biomedical Industry Innovation Program in Hsinchu County, northern Taiwan.
 (Courtesy of Office of the President)

 [Source](https://taiwantoday.tw/news.php?unit=2,6,10,15,18&post=110797 "Permalink to Biomedical industry innovation center launched in Hsinchu")